 Related News

-Experience exchange between employers and young adults with disabilities
+Experience exchanges between employers and young adults from vulnerable groups

-Health Action Overseas Foundation (HAO) has continued the series of experience exchanges between young adults with disabilities looking for a job and potential employers.
-Thus,...
+Between March and May, Health Action Overseas Foundation (HAO) has continued the series of experience exchanges between young adults from vulnerable groups looking for...